AriFordsham/GHCWiki/status/oct09.md

 commit to it, which will allow us to remove gargantuan quantities of cruft; (c) exploit it, by implementing cool new optimisations at the `C--` level;
 (d) take it further by integrating the native code generators into the same pipeline.
-You can read more on the wiki Commentary/Compiler/NewCodeGenPipeline CodeGen?.
+You can read more on the wiki [CodeGen](commentary/compiler/new-code-gen-pipeline).

 Several passes of the new code generation pipeline are supported by Hoopl,